Deepshark5/Data-Processing---Evaluating-near-non-stochastic-event-histories/README.md

 _However...._

-Observations over centuries of Lotteries indicate that they are not fully random, as dicussed above for Hu
+Observations over centuries of Lotteries indicate that they are not fully random, as dicussed above for Human NN detection of emergent patters, and the measurable records of shifting 'Hot','Cold' and 'Middle' balls in terms of frequency.
+This is also coupled with the observation of a lack of combinations occurring e.g. 1,2,34,5,6 - though with the ever present caveat that this is a function of _time_ only.

 ## The Test System - the New Zealand National Lottery
 The NZ National Lottery is an almost ideal test system to distinguish a random from nearly-random system, for statistical evaluations by Statistical tools in Python, and Neural Networks.